geopm/geopm/service/docs/source/geopm_pio_levelzero.7.rst

     *  **Unit**: seconds

 ``LEVELZERO::GPU_UNCORE_ACTIVE_TIME``
     Time in seconds that the GPU copy engines are actively running a workload.
 See the Intel oneAPI Level Zero Sysman documentation for more info.
-(TODO: This is actually the copy engine active time in the compute domain.
-Should this be GPU_CORE_MEMORY_ACTIVE_TIME)

     *  **Aggregation**: average
     *  **Domain**: gpu_chip